 With this in mind, we rolled up our sleeves and got to work on Cloudify 3.0, constructing it out of simple yet very scalable components.
-Each of these can separately scale up to meet the requirements of a large deployment, and can be deployed in a manner that matches the performance requirements on such a scale.
+Each use DevOps to scale up to meet the requirements of a large deployment, and can be deployed in a manner that matches the performance requirements on such a scale.

 - Elasticsearch – Cloudify uses Elasticsearch both to store runtime information (it’s actually a little known fact that Elasticsearch can serve as a NoSQL database), as well as, in its more classic capacity to index system logs and events, making them available over API calls.

 - RabbitMQ – The poster child for scalable messaging systems, RabbitMQ has been used in countless large scale systems as the messaging backbone of any large cluster, and has proven itself time and again in many production settings.